About Your Guide

 Auriel has an incredible and in-depth interest, knowledge and passion for local history, geography and archaeological sites.
 She is happy to share her knowledge with you and her groups in the outdoors and will make your experience a very memorable one.

-She abides by the ‘Leave No Trace’ policy and encourages others to do the same.
+She abides by Ireland’s ‘Leave No Trace’ policy and encourages others to do the same.
 In 2015, Auriel picked up the prestigious award from Cleans Coasts Ireland of ‘Ocean Hero Business of the Year’ for her efforts on beach cleaning and marine environmental awareness.
 To hear a talk she gave at the awards ceremony, click here.
 Her trails are listed in numerous international travel guide books and websites.
 Seatrails was nominated and shortlisted for the 2017 Luxury Travel Guide European Awards and is currently rated highly on Trip Advisor with a Certificate of Excellence.

 Auriel has a long-standing reputation in Sligo with Ireland’s National Tourist Board, Fáilte Ireland and is a Wild Atlantic Way Ambassador and Wild Atlantic Way Champion for Sligo in Ireland.